Everywhere you turn there is someone talking about leadership and how to be a good leader.

 Haslam says that this is what a team wants from his leader to accept him as the leader of “us”:

 The leader must be similar to the team so that the team can recognize him as “one of us”.

 Ideally, the leader is similar in some key features.

 And if the leader wants to move the team in new directions, he should positively embody those traits.

 For example, in the video we saw above of a warrior wanting to lead his men into a battle, the leader should embody those values of fearlessness, and love for freedom.

 A leader of a team fighting for environmental preservation should himself love and protect the environment.

-The smart leader who wants to strengthen the identity of his team must also differentiate what it means to being “one of us” from being outside of the group.
+The smart leader who wants to strengthen the identity of his team differentiates what it means to be “one of us” from being outside of the group.